Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 As a reaction when a creature you can see targets you with a melee attack, you scream a gout of vengeful flame at your attacker, forcing it to succeed on a DEX Save or take 3d6 Fire damage and make its attack with disadvantage.
 A Dragonborn or Draconic Bloodline Sorcerer that casts this spell may choose for this damage to instead be of the type associated with their draconic ancestry.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, you may make this reaction when targeted by a ranged or melee attack made by a creature you can see within 12 *(18m)* of you.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, you may make this reaction when targeted by a ranged or melee attack made by a creature you can see within 12 *(18m)* of you.
 - **Classes**: Sorcerer
 *(Source: CS)*